 We arrived in Luz on Saturday, after a parkrun, and on Sunday I had a long run to do so I took the opportunity to have a bit of a recce up the first couple of miles.
 It was steep but it was runnable and the traffic was giving me plenty of room – they are obviously used to daft people going up here.
 With the first few miles recced I carried on with my long run, although I cut it short due to getting tired so ended up with 12.5 miles in 2 hours rather than 16 miles in 2:30.
 In my defence, it was my first day in the Pyrenees and I’d covered over 1,500ft of elevation in those 12 miles.

 As well as proving to myself I could run up the Tourmalet, the recce gave me an estimate of how long it would take.
 I was running up at about 10:30 min/mile pace, so add a bit on for breaks and 13 min/mile should do it.
 From our apartment below the start of the official climb it was nearly 13 miles to the top which gave me an estimate of 2 hours 46 mins.
-I decided to err on the side of caution and estimate 3 hours.
+I decided to err on the side of caution and plan for three hours.
 It also highlighted that the earlier I could start the better, as then most of the way up to Bareges would be in the shade and cooler due to the steep-sided valley.

 Running up the Tourmalet